MicrosoftDocs/biztalk-docs/biztalk/core/task-5-configure-the-transform-shape1.md

 ms.author: "mandia"
 manager: "anneta"
 ---
-# Task 5: Configure the Transform Shape
+# Task 5: How to Configure the Transform Shape
 Use the following procedure to configure the Transform shape.

 ### To configure the Transform shape